eProsima/Fast-DDS-docs/docs/fastddsgen/dataTypes/dataTypes.rst

         bitfield<12, int> c;
     };

-The type MyBitset will store a total of 25 bits (3 + 10 + 12) and will require 32 bits in memory
+The type :class:`MyBitset` will store a total of 25 bits (3 + 10 + 12) and will require 32 bits in memory
 (lowest primitive type to store the bitset's size).

 - The bitfield 'a' allows us to access to the first 3 bits (0..2).